moklick/covid19-deaths-visualization/README.md

-# 3D Visualizsation - Covid19 Deaths Worldwide
+# 3D Visualization - Covid-19 Deaths Worldwide

 This visualizations shows confirmed Covid-19 deaths since the beginning of the pandemic.
 Each block represents a person that died with a Covid-19 infection.
 The blocks are grouped